SoftCircuits/WinSettings/ReadMe.md

 The second is the `ExcludedSettingAttribute` Use this attribute on any properties that are used internally by your code and should not saved to file.

-All properties without the `ExcludedSettingAttribute` attribute must be of one of the supported data types.
+All public properties without the `ExcludedSettingAttribute` attribute must be of one of the supported data types.
 This includes all the basic data types `string[]` and `byte[]`.
 All other types will raise an exception.

 #### Example